Is your people and culture team looking for affordable ideas on how to attract and retain employees?

 Look no further!
 We’ve rounded up the top 9 employee perks every company can afford.
 Here they are:

 1. Condensed work week

-If you’re able to provide a condensed work week (let’s say you work Monday to Thursday), take it a step further and give your employees even more flexibility by allowing them to swap days off.
-For instance, Catherine says that if a team member’s child has a soccer game on a Tuesday, they can take the Tuesday off and work the Friday instead.
+If you’re able to provide a condensed work week, take it a step further and give your employees even more flexibility by allowing them to swap days off.
+For instance, if a team member’s child has a soccer game on a Tuesday, they can take the Tuesday off and work the Friday instead.
 Offering this kind of flexibility is quite unique and something that any employee would love to have.